daylightstudio/FUEL-CMS-Tester-Module/README.md

 # TESTER MODULE FOR FUEL CMS
-This is a [FUEL CMS](http://www.getfuelcms.com) tester module for adding tester like functionality including posts, categories, and commenting.
+This is a [FUEL CMS](http://www.getfuelcms.com) tester module provides a convenient way for you to test your code including controller output.

 ## INSTALLATION
 There are a couple ways to install the module.
 If you are using GIT you can use the following method